tammet/gkc/Examples/README.md

 [course materials of Geoff Sutcliffe](http://lambda.ee/w/images/0/06/Geoffreasoningnotes.pdf) being a suitable continuation towards deeper understanding.
 However, the following examples are understandable without in-depth theoretical background.

+Gkc runs a large number of search attempts with different search strategies both sequentially and in parallel: you can see which concrete strategy found the proof by increasing the print level like this:

+    ./gkc example1.txt -print 11

+    result: proof found
+    for example1.txt
+    by run 1 fork 0 strategy {"max_dseconds":1,"strategy":["negative_pref"],"query_preference":0}

+    proof:
+    1: [in, axiom] -father(john,pete).
+    2: [in, axiom] father(john,pete).
+    3: [simp, 1, 2, fromaxiom] false

+Here run <N> indicates the number of attempt and fork <M> (only for UNIXes) shows which parallel process found the proof.
+The `"max_dseconds":1` says that gkc gave this strategy one decisecond (0.1 seconds) time limit.
+The `axiom` and `fromaxiom` also appear at this print level, indicating the type of the input and derived clauses.

 Try to modify the file example1.txt by removing the statement `-father(john,pete).` and run gkc again.
 After ca one second gkc will stop and output

     result: proof not found.

-Although the task is trivial, gkc does not attempt to be clever and tries out a large number of search strategies: this is why it takes a second to terminate.
-You can try running gkc with the optional switch producing more information to see the whole process:
+Although the task is trivial, gkc does not attempt to be clever and still tries out a large number of search strategies: this is why it takes a second to terminate.
+You can try running gkc with the optional switch producing more information to see a lot more about the whole process:

-    ./gkc example1.txt -tptp 1
+    ./gkc example1.txt -print 15

 In case gkc does not understand the syntax of the input file it will give a json-formatted error indicating a culprit line and piece of input like this: